gsamokovarov/jump/README.md

 ### Integration

-You are using Jump through its shell helper function, `j`.
-To get it, you have to integrate Jump with your shell.
+Integrate Jump with your shell to use the `j` helper function.

 #### bash / zsh